The Path

 to my sentence.
 You may not be around when I'm ready to be released.
 I'm asking that everything you've done for those other men you make available to me."

-As of this writing I'm in my late 70s and clear-eyed about my mortality.
+As of this writing I'm in my 80s and clear-eyed about my mortality.
 This website and any future efforts by our team will be a response to Josh's request.

 We're clearing a path for him to follow when his release day arrives, whether I'm here or not.